DirtySenpai/Cheat-Loader-CSGO/README.md

 Hello!
 My name is Thaisen!
 I got bored so I started to build a basic cheat loader for whatever you need!
 The loader currently works off of MyBB for logging in, is HWID locked and validates the user's rank upon logging in.
 You can setup multiple ranks being allowed, blocking banned users from accessing the program and blocking users who do not fit the needed rank from accessing the program.

+I recommend getting the font [Bebas Neue](http://www.dafont.com/bebas-neue.font) as it is just so clean, as well as it's the loader's default font.

 The source in here is in no way refined, I spent 3-4 days on this, the first day being 100% dedicated to making the EXTREMELY basic "API" (Really just a database reader) for MyBB.

 Although it comes pre-built for MyBB, you could easily update this to work with other forum softwares such as Xenforo.
 This loader can also be used for other games by going into the source and changing "csgo" to whatever process you want!